Watts-Lab/deliberation-empirica/README.md

 Empirica V2 framework

 to start the container for development, use:
-`docker-compose -f docker-compose-dev.yml up`
+`docker-compose -f docker-compose-dev.yml up -V --force-recreate --remove-orphans`

 this will launch both Empirica and Storybook.
 If you only want empirica, you can type

-`docker-compose -f docker-compose-dev.yml up empirica`
+`docker-compose -f docker-compose-dev.yml up empirica -V --force-recreate --remove-orphans`

 or for storybook alone: